Agent Architecture Review Sample (Azure Samples)

 Internal Review Flow

-This keeps the workflow useful for both formal architecture specs and “messy but real” engineering notes.
+This entire flow is what makes the sample useful for both clean architecture specs and the far more common case of “messy but real” engineering notes.

 Scenario Walkthrough (What You See End-to-End)